Rehan-PK/jovian-careers-website/README.md

 14.invite others to edit your repls (click invite button near run button, invite replit users or add emails of those u want to invite, may also send out a join link button at bottom)

 Reflecting changes in replit to github:
+1.open git press commit&push all to github, add details about what u changed at the time of pushing.

 For running code in replit: